whitneyburton/portfolios/students/1610-back/daniel-rodriguez/portfolio.markdown

 ## D: Professional Skills

 I'm usually confident in my ability to pick things up from a technical perspective but I've always felt a little shakier when it comes to soft skills.
-I've found the Gear Up and the professional development workshops really helpful.
+I've found the Gear Up sessions and the professional development workshops really helpful.
 All of the sessions that I attended during Module 1 are listed below.

 ### Gear Up
 #### Vote Your Conscience